 - Practice tests are available for free!
 So use them!
 You can access additional materials for the SAT via purchasing additional materials.

 - Take a practice exam, recognize weaknesses, and focus primarily on those areas…then take another practice exam!

 - Sign up for an SAT online prep course with PrepScholar to maximize your chances of reaching the highest SAT score.

 - Take your time taking the SAT.
 You may be tempted to rush, but studies show that proper pacing leads to higher SAT scores.

 Overall, remember that you have been preparing for the SAT your entire grade school career.
 This isn’t something you have to study for just now.
 Every English paper, math assignment, AP, and pre-AP class has prepared you for this very moment.
 More so, don’t stress over something that you can try again if needed.
-What’s even better is that if you don’t do as well on a portion of the exam as you wanted and you retake it, you can choose which scores to send to whichever university to which you are applying.
+What’s even better is that if you don’t do as well on a portion of the exam as you wanted and retake it, you can choose which scores to send to whichever university you are applying to.
 So, don’t sweat the test and do your best!